uilibs/uiprotect/README.md

 }
 ```

-Some notes about the Docker version since it is running inside of a container:
+Some notes about the Docker version since it is running inside a container:

 - You can update at any time using the command `docker pull ghcr.io/uilibs/uiprotect:latest`
 - Your local current working directory (`$PWD`) will automatically be mounted to `/data` inside of the container.
 For commands that output files, this is the _only_ path you can write to and have the file persist.
 - The container supports `linux/amd64` and `linux/arm64` natively.
-This means it will also work well on MacOS or Windows using Docker Desktop.
+This means it will also work well on macOS or Windows using Docker Desktop.
 - `TZ` should be the [Olson timezone name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for the timezone your UniFi Protect instance is in.
 - For more details on `TZ` and other environment variables, check the [command line docs](https://uilibs.github.io/uiprotect/latest/cli/)